Departure Dates for 2025 and 2026

 Everest base camp small group trek

-We mixed group of 8 people did 7 days trek to Everest base camp with Above The Himalaya Trekking.
-I must say, it was an outstanding experience from the early planning to the end of the trip.
+A mixed group of 8 people did a 7-day trek to Everest base camp with Above The Himalaya Trekking.
+From the early planning to the end of the trip, it was an outstanding experience.

-Mr. Puru, the owner of Above The Himalaya was very helpful.
+Mr. Puru, the owner of Above The Himalaya, was beneficial.
 We got all the information for the trek and got the help that we needed.
-I would recommend using Above the Himalaya for your adventures in Nepal.
+I would recommend using Above the Himalayas for your adventures in Nepal.

 David Bersli